 We have allowed legalistic, racist, judgmental voices to go uncorrected when they have spoken as if they represented the Church.
 It needs to stop now.

 Doing the right thing at the right time always pays off for all the right reasons.
-Our good behaviors, loving others without an agenda, and working for our community’s common good, will bring forth fruit in its season.
-Loving God will cause us to seek relationships and partnerships that may be uncomfortable.
+Our good behaviors, loving others without an agenda, and working for our community’s common good, will bring fruit in its season.
+In addition, loving God will cause us to seek relationships and partnerships that may be uncomfortable.

 Can you find an opportunity to love someone unconditionally?
 To speak up when someone is out of line and is using hateful speech?
 Will you be a brand ambassador for Christ?